CompTIA A+ Practice Test (220-1201)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is the difference between 802.3af and 802.3bt?
+What is the difference between local storage and shared storage for VDI?

 Answer Description